If you like walking, this North Island walking tour just for women is the one for you!

 - Transportation in modern air-conditioned mini-coach

-- Airport transfer on Day 1
+- Departure transfer to Hamilton Airport on Day 9

 - Meals and refreshments (unless specified in inclusions), Items of a personal nature